 So how can you help your child?
 Be truthful.
 Do not avoid words like death and dying.
 Children often know more than we think, and honest conversation based upon a child’s developmental age is helpful.
 Every child’s grief is as unique as the relationship they had with the person who died.
 It is important for a parent or guardian to reassure the child that they are not alone; family and friends can help them.
 Also remember, grief knows no calendar.
 A child, like an adult, can experience grief over and over again.
 They may benefit from adult guidance and connecting with other children who have also experienced a loss.

 The Hospice of CNY Grief Center offers children’s grief groups throughout the year.
-If you feel that your child can benefit from this group and would like to register for the next group or have additional questions, please call the Grief Center at 315-634-2208.
+If you feel that your child can benefit from this help and would like to register for the next group or have additional questions, please call the Grief Center at 315-634-2208.